 1. The Fairy Tale Baby Nursery Design

-2. Functionality Is Key in Your Baby Nursery Design
+2. Comfortable and Functional Baby Nursery Design

-Keep this in mind when thinking of your baby nursery design.
-Do not get carried away with it, or at least not so much that you forget the pragmatics of the room.
+When thinking of your baby nursery design, do not get carried away, or at least not so much that you forget the pragmatics of the room.
 Consider the fact that the primary purpose of that space will be to ensure a comfortable resting place for your baby.
 Later on, it will be a playtime space as well.

-- a comfortable armchair for feeding,
+- a comfortable armchair for feeding

-- a rocking chair for the sleepless nights ahead,
+- a rocking chair for the sleepless nights ahead

 Your main concerns are probably related to what is relaxing enough for the baby.
 However, rest assured, the pink-and-blue convention is nothing more than a convention.
 You can make a room comforting and relaxing with other color combinations as well.

 Why not try a classy duo of the following: dark red and pastel yellow, bright green and light pink, dark blue and light lavender, mahogany and light orange, or even red and black.
-Yes, even red and black could be made suitable for an edgy but still suitable baby nursery, just as in the picture below.
+Yes, even red and black could be suitable for an edgy baby nursery, just as in the picture below.